-3.26 LADDERS
+3.29 LADDERS

-- 1. Ladders used shall conform to the requirements of GSR 13A and used in terms of GSR 6. - 2.
+- Ladders used shall conform to the requirements of GSR 13A and used in terms of GSR 6. - 2.
 The appropriate head protection, with chin strap shall be worn by employees working from a ladder or with climbing irons. - 3.
-The ladder wheels, brakes and platform must be in good condition.
+The ladder wheels, brakes and platform must be in good condition. - All metal parts to be in good condition, no cracks.